PRATHAMU200/pawamor/SETUP.md

 ## 🎉 You're All Set!

-Your PetPals Haven website is ready to go.
+Your Pawamor website is ready to go.
 Enjoy building your pet community! 🐾

 ---